GiggInnovations/gigg-knowledge-base/gpt_comment&post_competition_setup.md

 ---

 ## Post Competitions
-All X and Instagram posts with the hashtag(s) chosen by the admin will be entered into the competition as entries.
-It is helpful for the admin to choose a unique hashtag in order to avoid unwanted posts being pulled in.
+All X and Instagram posts that tag the account connected in the **Social** tab will be pulled into the competition.
+These are the competition entries.
 The admin can decide if the winner is chosen either by random or by the company's choice.

 ### Type